Skip to content

 V.2.5 · Bewilderment and Attachment

 You ask AI a life question.
-It gives you ten answers, each reasoned, each coherent.
-You stare at the screen and find you cannot choose any of them; not because you lack understanding, but because you understand too much.
+It gives ten coherent answers, and you cannot choose.
+Not because you lack understanding, but because possibility has exceeded direction.
 This is bewilderment.

 The state in which existential tendency (AF1) cannot discern its direction: neither toward lucidity nor toward obscuration, but suspended between the two.

-Two in the morning.
-You open the AI chat window for the third time; not because you have anything to ask, but because you don’t want to face the quiet after the screen goes dark.
+At two in the morning, you open the AI chat window again, not because you have a question, but because the quiet after the screen goes dark feels unbearable.

 Desire (AF4) that has lost its directionality toward lucidity and has instead fixated on a particular object.